Skip to main content

 • optimization

-• “The technical performance is excellent, remaining at a constant 144 frames per second with little to no noticeable drops.”
+• “Technical performance is excellent, remaining at a constant 144 frames per second with little to no noticeable drops.”

-• “You experience delays of 1-2 seconds, and you get randomly teleported across the screen.
-Projectiles are calculated from the host without any leniency for lag, which makes the gameplay frustrating.
+• “You get delays that are like 1-2 seconds long and you get randomly teleported across the screen.
+Projectiles and such are all calculated from the host without any leniency for lag, so you can guess how that will be.
 The game's code does not feel optimized for multiplayer at all.”

 • monetization

-• “Advertising the 'next developed' game inside your 'first developed' game is really tacky.”
+• “Side-note: advertising the 'next developed' game inside your 'first developed' game is really tacky.”

 Skip Critic Reviews